Danielflame/facebooktest/README.md

 # facebooktest
-Inserting facebook data to mysql database
+Inserting facebook data to mysql database with php